Five Maryland Casinos Approved For Sports Wagering

 “It appears as if the legislature is pressuring the commission to delay things as long as possible,” the governor said on Nov.
 3.

-One day after the committee delayed acting on the applications, the Maryland Lottery and Gaming Control Commission approved partnerships between sportsbook operators and the casinos awaiting final approval.
+One day after the committee’s delay, the Maryland Lottery and Gaming Control Commission approved partnerships between sportsbook operators and the casinos.

 The agreements are: